Polar Line: Route

-The line would have continued down the valley of Reisadalen, following the river of Reisaelva for about 85 km, at which point it would make a large S-bend around the lake of Ráisjávri.
-It would then run to 140 km from Nordreisa to Kautokeino, from where it would run north-eastwards.
-It would then have crossed the plateau of Finnmarksvidda and reached Karasjok, 280 km from Nordreisa.
+The line would have continued down the Reisadalen valley, following the Reisaelva river for about 85 km, at which point it would make a large S-bend around the lake of Ráisjávri.
+It would then run to 140 km from Nordreisa Municipality to Kautokeino Municipality, from where it would run north-eastwards.
+It would then have crossed the Finnmarksvidda plateau and reached Karasjok, 280 km from Nordreisa.
 The line would then have run northwards, running along the Finland–Norway border and the Tana River until reaching Skiippagurra, 450 km from Nordreisa.
 From there, it would have run along the south shore of Varangerfjorden and around Kjøfjorden until reaching Kirkenes.

 History

 Planning

 The Nordland Line, which was originally proposed to run from Trondheim to Helgeland, was first launched by Ole Tobias Olsen in 1872.
 By 1892, surveying on parts of the route had been started.
 The first specific plans for a railway north of Fauske was presented by the Norwegian State Railways (NSB) in 1901, which proposed the line be built to Røsvik with a branch to Bodø.
 The first part of the Nordland Line, the Hell–Sunnan Line, was completed in 1905.